ISL 2018-19: Kerala Blasters sign Nelo Vingada as head coach | Goal.com

 Kerala Blasters have roped in Nelo Vingada as head coach in the Indian Super League (ISL).

-Nicknamed 'The Professor', the Portuguese has prior experience in the ISL as the coach of NorthEast United in 2016-17 before leaving to lead the Malaysian natioanl team instead of extending his contract.
+Nicknamed 'The Professor', the Portuguese has prior experience in the ISL.
+He was the head coach of NorthEast United during the 2016-17 season before leaving to take charge of the Malaysian national team at the end of the third season of ISL.

-Aged 65, the Serpa-born Portuguese has a repertoire of impressive work established in countries and with teams such as Portugal (senior team as well as U20), Saudi Arabia, Egypt, Jordan, FC Seoul, Persepolis et. al. and as assistant coach to teams such as Iran and Benfica.
+Aged 65, the Serpa-born Portuguese has an impressive repertoire and has worked with teams such as Portugal (senior team as well as U-20), Saudi Arabia, Egypt, Jordan, FC Seoul, Persepolis et. al. and as the assistant coach to teams such as Iran and Benfica.

-The Men in Yellow had decided to part ways with David James after the 6-1 humiliation in Mumbai that saw the Blasters on a winless run for 11 matches after winning their opening game against ATK.
+The Men in Yellow had decided to part ways with David James after the 6-1 humiliation in Mumbai that saw the Blasters extend their winless run to 11 matches.

-Under James, Kerala have managed to gather a mere nine points from 12 games where they drew six, lost five and were victorious just once.
+Under James, Kerala have managed to gather a mere nine points from 12 games.
+They will resume league action against ATK on January 25, 2019, in Kochi.